kreuzert/Jupyter-JSC-userlabs/README.md

-# Tunneling API for Jupyter-JSC backend
+# Tunnel API for Jupyter-JSC backend

+Used as backend service for [Jupyter-JSC](https://jupyter-jsc.fz-juelich.de)